 – Former President Jimmy Carter

-Originally from the southern United States, Isabella has called New York, Paris, Chicago, Rabat, Atlanta, and Bamako home in recent years.
+Originally from the southern US, Isabella has called New York City, Paris, Chicago, Rabat, Atlanta, and Bamako home over the years.
 She earned her degrees from New York University (BA), the University of Chicago (MA), Emory University (MA, PhD), and the Spéos Institute in France (MFA), and she has held past faculty positions in the Departments of Anthropology and Film & Media Studies at Emory University in Atlanta and at Morocco’s National University in Rabat.
 While her work frequently brings her back to New York, Geneva, and across Africa, she now happily calls California home, where she lives with her partner, Amit Alexander-Nathani, their children, and their pack of rescue animals.